18 of the Most Useful Alexa Accessories

 Since its launch in late 2014, Amazon’s Alexa has been revolutionizing the world of voice assistants and smart speakers, particularly for those who have learned the most useful Alexa skills.
-With a slew of Alexa accessories from both Amazon and other brands, Alexa has been responsible for the introduction of a whole new smart home lifestyle (and a bunch of fun Alexa Easter eggs).
+With a slew of Alexa accessories from both Amazon and other brands, Alexa has been responsible for the introduction of a whole new smart home lifestyle.
 In fact, the smart home hub can now be used to do everything from adjusting your thermostat to changing the channel on your television.
 It doesn’t matter where you stand on the Google Home vs. Amazon Echo debate—no one can deny Alexa has been a game-changer in the smart-home game.
 Which leaves just one question (and no, it’s not “What are the funniest things to ask Alexa?): What are the Alexa accessories your smart home shouldn’t be without?

 Amazon Basics Microwave

 Thought that only a human assistant could get you a hot cup of coffee?
 You’re about to be pleasantly surprised.
 This Alexa-enabled microwave makes things easier when you’re working from home, dealing with kids after school, or making a meal.
 “Because it’s voice-activated, you can defrost your food, microwave some popcorn, and reheat your coffee without having to raise a finger,” explains cybersecurity researcher Miklos Zoltan, CEO of Privacy Affairs.
 “The microwave itself is small, has a built-in kitchen timer and kid lock, and has 10 power levels that are easy to regulate.”
 He adds that it’s far more advanced than most ordinary models.
 And even better?
 It has nearly 19,000 five-star reviews on Amazon, so you know you’re getting a reliable product.